 From six months to age 3, your child may have tender gums when teeth erupt.
 Many children like a clean teething ring, cool spoon or cold wet washcloth.
 Bonjela or any other antiseptic cream helps immensely and so does a small dose of Panadol sometimes at bedtime to keep you sane in the morning and help the child to sleep at night.

 Nowadays almost everyone between the age of 10 and 14 years of age have orthodontics to improve the smile and alignment of the teeth.
-Straight teeth look better but the advantage of early orthodontics is beyond aesthetics.
+Straight teeth look better but the advantage of early orthodontics treatment is beyond aesthetics.
 Children’s dentistry and early orthodontics can straighten crooked teeth, guide erupting teeth into position, correct bite problems, and even prevent the need for tooth extractions.
 Aligned teeth can be kept cleaner and easier to maintain and have less interdental cavities.

 Early orthodontics can be anything from braces to plates with arch wires for minor problems to head gear and more complicated devices for myofacial orthodontics.